JacksonKuo/blog/_posts/2024-12-29-ai-exploration-part-2.markdown

 Much of this will be a rote walkthrough of OpenAI's documentation[^1] along with any definitions or interesting points that standout.

+* Setup
+    * If requests keep returning `exceeded your current quota` try re-generating a new API key

 * Models
     * *context window, which refers to the maximum number of tokens that can be used in a single request, inclusive of both input, output, and reasoning tokens.*
     * o = omni